MakeSchool-Tutorials/Voicey-Rails-iOS-Tutorial/P09-Writing-Tests-For-Our-Resources/content.md

 # Testing the Controllers

+When testing in Rails with rspec, we generally don't tests Controllers by rather write an integration tests to test that a certain request is successful through a controller.

-Lets begin testing the User controller.
+Lets begin writing a request spec for the User Controller.

 ```ruby
 rails generate rspec:request UserController
 ```

-Run only the controller tests with:
+Run only the request tests with:

 ```ruby
 bundle exec rspec spec/requests
 ```

-This should fail.
+The request tests should fail.

-Lets modify our _UserControllerTests_ and create some tests.
+We will fill in the controller request tests in the next section when we cover authentication.